 Oxford Psychological is based on the belief that your needs are of the utmost importance.
 Dr. Carpenter is committed to meeting those needs.
 The practice believes that we are an active person in our struggles.
 This provides an impetus to identify internal strengths that will bring about the resiliency needed to work through difficulties.

 This clinical practice relies on evidence-based theories with an interpersonal framework.
-There is a consistent use of a goal-oriented approach that includes cognitive-behavioral techniques as well as family systems strategies.
+There is a consistent use of a goal-oriented approach that includes cognitive-behavioral techniques, dialectical behavioral techniques, eye movement desensitization reprocessing strategies, as well as family systems strategies.
+This practice brings healing for First Responders and others who have endured trauma and abuse.

 Within an interpersonal model, Emotionally Focused Therapy (EFT) is utilized to re-build and strengthen relationships, particularly those of couples.
 This work has also been helpful to individual adults within co-dependent relationships.
-Couples therapy with Dr. Carpenter is also based on strategies from the Gottman method, as an evidence-based theory designed to deepen connections and teach effective skills for communication among partners.
+Couples therapy with Dr. Carpenter is also heavily based on strategies from the Gottman method, as an evidence-based theory designed to deepen connections and teach effective skills for communication among partners.
+Dr. Carpenter has completed all three levels of Gottman training and has found this method to yield results in couples’ relationships.

 Dr. Carpenter’s skills are conducive to working with young adults and families around issues of mood disorders, behavioral addictions, loss, parenting, and adjusting to medical conditions.
 Perhaps most central to this practice is the common struggle with life transitions and managing healthy relationships.